April 8, 2026

 3. Ownership matters: Every channel should have a clear owner (or small owner group).
 Without ownership, channels never get cleaned up, and the sidebar becomes a graveyard.

-If your org is large, add one extra rule: a short “request form” for new channel creation (even if it’s just a template message).
+If your org is large, add one extra rule: a short “request form” for creating new channels (even if it’s just a template message).
 Large teams don’t fail because Slack is bad.
-They fail because channel creation has no cost, so sprawl becomes inevitable.
+They fail because channel creation incurs no cost, making sprawl inevitable.

 5. Reduce Noise With Notification Habits People Can Keep